neutrinojs/neutrino/packages/node/README.md

 ## Project Layout

-`neutrino-preset-node` follows the standard [project layout](https://neutrino.js.org/project-layout) specified by Neutrino.
+`@neutrinojs/node` follows the standard [project layout](https://neutrino.js.org/project-layout) specified by Neutrino.
 This means that by default all project source code should live in a directory named `src` in the root of the project.
 This includes JavaScript files that would be available to your compiled project.